If you’re an investor looking to make a positive impact with your portfolio, you may want to consider investing in ESG stocks.

 This distinction between green stocks and ESG stocks is important to understand.
 Its environmental impact mostly comes from the fact that it produces 100% renewable energy, mostly hydro.

-Its potential as stock comes from more than just its modest growth rate.
+Its potential as a stock comes from more than just its modest growth rate.
 It has a well-diversified portfolio of renewable power generation assets in multiple countries, and a spike in demand can accelerate its growth.

 9) Open Text Stock